vickymg/CV/README.md

 Some of my favourite projects at Makers included:

-[Danagotchi](https://github.com/vickymg/danagotchi "Danagotchi") - A mindfulness app using AngularJS

-[Museum Passport](https://github.com/vickymg/frontend_museum_passport "Museum Passport") - An mobile app for kids using Rails and Ionic
+[Danagotchi](https://github.com/vickymg/danagotchi "Danagotchi") - A mindfulness app using AngularJS [Museum Passport](https://github.com/vickymg/frontend_museum_passport "Museum Passport") - An mobile app for kids using Rails and Ionic

 #### Codebar

 - Volunteer coach at Codebar programming workshops

+#### UCRecovery

+- Contributing to [UCRecovery](https://github.com/ezzye/ucrecovery "UCRecovery"), a collaborative project with Business Masters students at UCL to produce a data collection app, aimed at reducing post-operation recovery times in hospitals

 ### Experience